groves/groves.github.io/content/posts/joy_of_text.md

 [editor love survey]: https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-integrated-development-environment
 [VS Code remote development]: https://code.visualstudio.com/docs/remote/remote-overview

-Given its ubiquity and capabilities, why fight the tide of developer tooling to keep antiquated technology?
+Given its ubiquity and capabilities and the genuine affection it engenders, why fight the tide of developer tooling to keep antiquated technology?
 For me, it's to have a chance of truly owning the tools I use, and through that finding joy in their use.

 [VS Code's src directory][VS Code src] has over 1 million lines of text in it.